Antique-Inspired DIY Step Stool

 Step 1.
 Make the Sides

-Cut 8 pieces of wood to length.
-Apply wood glue, and clamp to form 2 side panels.
+Cut eight pieces of wood to length.
+Apply wood glue, and clamp to form two side panels.

 Clamping the side panel of an antique-inspired DIY step stool